 About A Glass Eye and Three Wooden Legs

-My fascination with urban night & low light photography is part of a continually evolving relationship with the landscape and the depiction of such through the camera.
+My fascination with urban night & low light photography is part of my continually evolving relationship with the landscape.
 I am primarily a landscape photographer and I see streetscapes, buildings and modified environments as another aspect of the landscape.
-I seek to explore the world around me and depict the moods it inspires through my camera.

-I use mainly Black & White film and a large format (5"x4") camera to get the highest quality images possible.
-Large format photography requires a slow and contemplative approach to image capture which best suits my attitude towards the landscape.
-My night-time photographs may have exposure times of an hour or more.
+I use mainly Black & White film and a large format (5"x4") camera to get high quality images.
+Large format photography requires a slow and contemplative approach to image capture which best suits my attitude towards landscape.
+My night-time photographs sometimes have exposure times of an hour or more.

 I consider myself a print maker as much as a photographer and the digital inkjet process has, for me, opened up a whole new level of precision in the craft of image making.
-After more than a decade of commercial darkroom work I am glad to have discovered a process that frees me from hours of darkened rooms and toxic chemicals.
+After decades of darkroom work I am glad to have discovered a process that frees me from hours of darkened rooms and toxic chemicals.
 Having said that I am currently experimenting with the 19th century Gum - Bichromate printmaking process.

-I worked in the photographic industry for 15 years before returning to university to study Geographic Science.
-I have work shown in exhibitions in Adelaide, Cairns, Toowoomba, Natimuk and Cygnet.
+I have work shown in exhibitions in Adelaide, Cairns, Toowoomba, Natimuk, Cygnet and Ballarat.
 My work has been published in RACT, Wild Magazine, Australian Conservation Foundation & Wilderness Society Calendars and Diaries.

-I will be displaying my work with the Ballarat International Foto Biennale Fringe Festival at The Unicorn Cafe at 131 Sturt St. from 19 August - 17 September.
+I exhibited my work with the Ballarat International Foto Biennale Fringe Festival at The Unicorn Cafe at 131 Sturt St. from 19 August - 17 September 2017

 Solo Exhibition: 'Peripheral' at The Goat Gallery, Natimuk, Vic - 2011